mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/release-notes/index.md

 #### Disclaimer

 - The generated release artifacts will now untar in `./konvoy_v1.4.0/konvoy` instead of `./linux/konvoy_v1.4.0/konvoy`.
 - The `nodePool.name` must be a valid Kubernetes label value in future release.
-This version of Konvoy will print a warning message if your nodePool names do not comply with the requirement.
+This version of Konvoy prints a warning message if your nodePool names do not comply with the requirement.
 - The Kommander and Dispatch addons are now in their own repos.

 <p class="message--important"><strong>IMPORTANT: </strong>You must modify your `cluster.yaml` with these changes when upgrading from a previous version.
 You can also no longer use the `konvoy.mesosphere.io/v1alpha1` apiVersion in your `cluster.yaml` if you are also deploying Kommander or Dispatch.
 That API version did not support multiple addon repositories.</p>